 Legal + Accounting Fees

-There are a plethora of start-up cost you acquire even before your launch.
+There is a plethora of start-up cost you acquire even before your launch.
 Such as legal and accounting fees.
 These two parts are very essential to starting a business off right.
 You need to source a lawyer and accountant that can help your business grow.
-Ones that are more focused on helping then seeing you just as dollar signs.
+Ones that are more focused on helping than seeing you just as dollar signs.

 The most important aspect of being able to have these as tax write-offs is keeping your documentation in order with a filing system.
 Using a spreadsheet or financial software such as GoDaddy, WaveApp or FreshBooks can really help you keep track of things.
 Spend your Monday’s doing your money management that way you can keep your stuff in order.